public-transport/transitous/website/content/privacy.md

 # Scope

+The privacy policy applies to these services:
-This privacy policy affects the web interfaces and APIs hosted on routing.spline.de and api.transitous.org.
+* the web interface and APIs at routing.spline.de
+* the web interface and APIs at api.transitous.org
+* the routing widget embedded in the website at transitous.org

 ## Stored data